switchupcb/disgo/README.md

 }
 ```

-A user creates an interaction by using `/main` in a direct message..
+A user creates an interaction by using `/main` in a direct message.

 [img]